Gramlich Research Group

-The group is just beginning but it is focused on the design of complex polymer architectures and chemistries that allow for the temporal and spatial control over materials and their surfaces.
-We utilize controlled polymerization techniques, post-polymerization functionalization, and renewably sourced materials (whenever possible) to create block copolymers, graft copolymers, hydrogels, and stimuli responsive materials.
+Polymer chemistry in the Gramlich Group focuses on creating new polymers and materials to address broad challenges like improving the sustainability of polymers, creating advanced packaging, improving wound healing, and combating bacterial infection.
+To do this, we design of complex polymer architectures and chemistries for the temporal and spatial control over materials.
+We utilize controlled polymerization techniques, post-polymerization functionalization, and renewably sourced materials to create block copolymers, graft copolymers, hydrogels, and stimuli responsive materials.
+We also aim to fundamentally understand how polymer chemistry and microstructure affects macroscopic material properties.
 Overall, any project involving polymeric materials is of interest to us as these chemistries have implications in a wide array of fields.
-We welcome any collaborations within and outside of the University of Maine.
-Currently, the group is focused on three distinct areas: creating tough sustainable materials, developing dynamic hydrogels for biomedical applications, and creating anti-biofouling surfaces.